Skip to content

 • Visit cultural and natural places guided by faculty.

 • May be possible to use Financial Aid to cover all related expenses.
 Plan in advance with Financial Aid counselor.
-There are also scholarships offered by the WLC department.

 • This is a rigorous program that requires 45 hours a week of study time.
 All field trips are mandatory.